Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Data Acquisition

 In this section, we describe how the data from the pure dark matter simulations are processed for use in our neural network, and discuss the effects of fundamental differences between these simulations on the quality of our data.

 Full details regarding data processing are given in \citetalias{Chittenden}, however the data processing procedure can be summarised as follows:

 \begin{itemize} \item Calculate mass accretion histories by finite differencing the (sub)halo mass along the main progenitor branch (MPB). \item Interpolate the MPB over the time domain of every third snapshot in \ac{illtng}, down to and including $z=0$. \item For each of these snapshots, calculate overdensities and skews\footnote{A measure of the mass-weighted radial distribution of subhaloes exterior to the target subhalo, tracing subhalo interaction history, as discussed in \citetalias{Chittenden}.} using the \ac{grispy} package \citep{Grispy}. \item Compute the proxy for circular velocity history: the square root of the ratio of (sub)halo mass ($M_\odot$) to half-mass radius (Mpc). \item For satellites, compute infall parameters, e.g. scaled infall time, infall velocity, based on and including the scaled accretion time from \citet{Shi}; from the MPBs of the satellite and its host halo.
 If the simulation contains baryonic data, discard any samples where the stellar mass of the host halo is greater than $10\%$ of the halo mass. \item For centrals, acquire the $z=0$ cosmic web properties calculated using the \ac{disperse} code \citep{Disperse}.
 The TNG-Hydro results are publicly available\footnote{\href{https://github.com/Chris-Duckworth/disperse_TNG}{https://github.com/Chris-Duckworth/disperse\textunderscore TNG/}}. \item Calculate the specific mass accretion gradients shown in \citet{Montero-Dorta}.
-Fit a Gaussian function to the distribution of gradient values, and discard any samples whose gradient is over $5\sigma$ from the mean of the best fit Gaussian. \item Apply a \ac{gqt} to the input data where necessary, using time-independent transformations for most temporal variables.
-Apply this transformed data to the network. \end{itemize}
+Fit a Gaussian function to the distribution of gradient values, and discard any samples whose gradient is over $5\sigma$ from the mean of the best fit Gaussian.
+This quality cut is described further in \cref{sec:halos}. \item Transform the data to the normalised parameter space seen in \citetalias{Chittenden}, by interpolation between the TNG-Hydro data and the normalised data.
+Apply this transformed data to the network.
+Where necessary, a \ac{gqt} was used to normalise the TNG-Hydro data, using time-independent transformations for most temporal variables.
+The interpolation method made it straightforward to transform new data according to the original mapping between physical and numerical quantities. \end{itemize}

 This gives a list of quantities used in the neural network model, summarised in \cref{tab:networks}.
 As in \citetalias{Chittenden}, we use the integrated stellar masses and mass-weighted metalllicities derived from predicted \ac{sfh}s and \ac{zh}s to produce summary statistics such as the \ac{shmr} and \ac{mzr}, and use the \ac{fsps} code \citep{ConroyGunnWhite, ConroyGunn} to calculate SEDs and other observables from these network output quantities.